About Penang

 #

-- It is customary to wait for the eldest or the host to start eating before you begin your meal.
+- It is customary to wait for the host or eldest person to start eating before you begin your meal.

-- Use your right hand or both hands to pass dishes or receive food, as using the left hand is considered impolite.
+- Use your right hand or both hands to pass or receive dishes, as the left hand is considered unclean.

-- Tipping is not expected in local eateries, but rounding up the bill is appreciated in upscale restaurants.
+- Tipping is not common in local eateries, but rounding up the bill is appreciated.

 #